-Stormwater runoff has the potential to carry sediments, nutrients and other contaminants, such as oils, greases and heavy metals into the surrounding environment.
+Stormwater runoff has the potential to carry sediment, nutrients and other contaminants such as oils, greases and heavy metals into the surrounding environment.
 A variety of urban sensitive stormwater design principles and stormwater treatment systems are used at the port to ensure that the impacts of stormwater runoff on the receiving environment is minimised.

 Port of Brisbane Pty Ltd (PBPL) monitors the condition of the port's stormwater to assess the effectiveness of control measures and the quality of waters discharged into the environment.

 PBPL is leading Queensland’s first scientifically-based and assessed offsite stormwater treatment project in the Lockyer Valley.
 PBPL provided $500,000 to fund the pilot project and following its success, has committed an additional $500,000 to continue the project, taking PBPL’s total commitment to $1 million over three years.

 PBPL worked closely with a range of partners to implement the project, including the Queensland Government, Healthy Waterways and Catchments, and Mulgowie Farming Company.

 The pilot project consists of two stages.
 The first involved stabilising and rehabilitating approximately 750m of eroded creek bank along Laidley Creek – adjoining some of the region’s most valuable horticultural land – and re-planting approximately 4,000 native trees and grasses.
 The second stage rehabilitated a further 200m of creek bank and constructed two cross-bed grade control structures.
 It also included a major research component with scientists using innovative techniques to identify the sources of sediment pollution at the Port.

 To date, rehabilitation of this upper catchment area has delivered significant environmental benefits including:

 - the prevention of 4,800 tonnes of sediment – approximately 250 truckloads of dirt – from entering Laidley Creek, anticipated each year